Unlock the Power of Image Optimization in Next.js

 The Importance of Image Optimization

-Images can make or break the user experience.
+Images play a crucial role in creating a seamless user experience.
+However, with the ever-evolving web, image optimization has become a complex task.
 Slow-loading images can lead to high bounce rates, negatively impacting your website’s SEO ranking.
 On the other hand, optimized images can significantly improve page load times, enhancing the overall user experience.

 Introducing next/image